San Juan County 4-H Program

-San Juan County has the largest 4-H youth enrollment in the state of New Mexico with a membership of over 500 youth.
+San Juan County has the second largest 4-H youth enrollment in the state of New Mexico with a membership of over 450 to 500 youth.
 The county fair provides 4-H members with a chance to show what they have learned with their completed projects, ranging from baking, electricity, and woodworking to training dogs and horses as well as raising and showing other livestock animals such as beef, swine, sheep, goat, rabbits and poultry.
 These projects teach the youth not only about their individual projects but responsibility for finishing what they have begun.

 The 4-H Program in San Juan County challenges youth to gain knowledge in the areas of leadership, citizenship, personal growth and development, animal science, engineering science, plant science, natural science, cultural education, home economics, food and nutrition, consumer education and home management, as well as creative arts .